Glossary of Terms

 To be considered in-kind, donated goods or services must be necessary to the proposal, i.e., these goods and services would be purchased if they had not been donated.
 Professional services must be donated by a professional working in that profession and valued at the provider’s professional rate.
 In-kind contributions must be itemized and accompanied by receipts or letters of verification for goods and services to be provided.
 Volunteers cannot be calculated as in-kind services.
 An applicant or partner organization may not provide in-kind donations to its own proposed project.

 The portion of the proposed project that the applicant plans to fund from non-SEMAC sources.
-Presenter/Production Assistance and Small Towns/Rural Areas Grants require a full one-to-one match, i.e., at least 50% of the project expenses must be provided by alternate means.
-Although not required, in-kind items or services for which a fee would normally be paid, and are provided to the applicant at no cost, may be included for up to 25% of total support.
-For Arts & Cultural Heritage Grants, matching funds must make up at least 20% of project expenses, with not more than 10% as in-kind contributions.
+Arts & Cultural Heritage Grants, Presenter/Production Assistance Grants and Small Towns/Rural Areas Grants require that at least 20% of total project expenses must be provided by alternate means.
+Although not required, in-kind items or services for which a fee would normally be paid, and are provided to the applicant at no cost, may be included as part of the 20% match.
+See the individual applications for restrictions on the percentage of in-kind support allowed.

 The nonprofit organization, educational institution, or local government entity who participates in, and provides resources for, the proposed project with the grant Applicant.
 Outside talent, a venue provider or a Fiscal Agent is not considered a partner.
 For questions, or if the proposed partner is not tax-exempt, contact the SEMAC office.